 Many people turn toward addictive substances as a coping mechanism for an underlying emotional turmoil or unresolved mental issue.
 For example, people with depression often turn toward alcoholism as an escapism tool that helps them numb their psychological pain.
-Furthermore, it’s widespread for an examination for addiction to lead to a dual diagnosis where somebody has a mental disorder along with addiction.
+Furthermore, it’s widespread for an examination for addiction to highlight a mental disorder along with addiction, such as anxiety. .
 For example, many undiagnosed people with ADHD self-medicate with alcohol and opiates to cope with symptoms of the condition.

 It can’t be denied that some people develop purely physical addictions; an unfortunate turn of events and a few unforeseen events can lead them down that path.
 However, in most cases, serious addiction is associated with additional emotional and mental health issues that ought to be resolved after detoxification.

 Our team can help you heal your mind and emotions, too.
 Call now for immediate admissions to our therapy programmes!

 Your fight with addiction doesn’t end once you are done with detoxification.
 Even after detox, many people are at risk of relapse because many of the underlying causes which began and fueled their addiction remain unresolved.
 The inability to cope with stress, triggers by specific environments and people, unresolved trauma, and negative emotions all increase the chance of relapse.
 You can protect yourself from them once or twice and push through with willpower, but eventually, the distress and cravings will wear you down and turn you back to addiction.
 Such situations require you to gradually learn strategies to manage cravings, effectively cope with highly stressful situations, and take intentional steps to change your social and physical environment.